This post contains an overview of what you need to know about how to book travel, excerpted from the comprehensive TTS Travel Guide.

 - Ethan Heppner (TTS Operations)

-If you have travel questions, you can ask them during TTS travel team office hours Monday through Friday from 10:30 to 11:30 AM and again from 3:30 to 4:30 PM (All times Eastern).
-Someone will be monitoring the channel and they will address your question as fast as they can.
+If you have travel questions, you can ask them in #travel, write to firstname.lastname@example.org, or simply book time during TTS travel team office hours Monday through Friday from 11:30 to 12:30 PM and again from 3:30 to 4:30 PM (All times Eastern).
+All questions will be answered within one business day– please avoid asking travel questions via DM :)

-Note: Authorizations will be addressed within a day of being submitted, but vouchers may take up to 5 business days since they are handled them as the remaining travel approval time on the office hours calendar permits.
+Note: Authorizations will be addressed within a day of being submitted, but vouchers (requests for reimbursement) may take up to 5 business days since they are handled them as the remaining travel approval time on the office hours calendar permits.

 If you’re traveling for a particular project, bill your time to the project.
 Otherwise, bill to